 “This game is a narrative experience that does not hold your hand.”

 We are Paul Prospero(?), a private detective with SUPERR paranormal abilities.
 Presumably, on one fine day, we had received an intriguing fan letter from a boy named Ethan Carter who kinda knew something about supernatural stuffs too.
 And that one letter led to all these cray cray explorations to Red Creek Family, where Ethan and family were.
-Oh yeah, Ethan was actually missing.
+Oh right, Ethan was actually missing.
 Continue reading

 One tiring day.
 One hectic routine.
 One lonely rest.